White House calls China's warning to airlines 'Orwellian nonsense'

 China has conducted a lengthy campaign to pressure governments to sever diplomatic ties with Taiwan.
 The latest to do so was the Dominican Republic, which switched its allegiance to Beijing this week.

--- Jackie Wattles, Nanlin Fang and Julia Horowitz contributed to this report.
+-- Serenitie Wang, Jackie Wattles, Nanlin Fang and Julia Horowitz contributed to this report.